Mike Miller (American football coach, born 1991): Coaching career

-Personal
+Personal life

 Miller is married to the former Megan Kintz of Atlantis, Florida.
 They met in middle school and both graduated from The King's Academy.
 They were married in December 2015.
 They have three children, Bo, Grisham and Mary-Caitlin.
 His father Mike Miller played WR at Ole Miss from 1975 to 1979.
 Miller's grandfather Arthur Miller played Offensive Line at Duke for legendary head coach Wallace Wade before serving in the Air Force as a fighter pilot.